 Claim to fame: The use of Valrhona chocolate in its mocha.
 Enough said.

-Brownies, cookies, peanut truffles, matcha-date balls, and more – the decadent homemade desserts at Brew Café pair beautifully with the organic Peruvian coffee served at this tiny yet charming joint in Jumeirah.
+Brownies, basque cheesecake, cookies, and more – the decadent homemade treats at Brew Café pair beautifully with the organic Peruvian coffee served at this tiny yet charming joint in Jumeirah.
 Look around and you’ll notice a range of eclectic artwork, mason-jar lighting, and (very limited) rustic seating, all of which only add to its coziness factor.

 Jumeira Beach Road, Umm Suqeim 2